 We are an early stage technology company that is focused on products, solutions, and services that have a need for biometric secure access control.
-We have three distinct lines of business that we are currently pursuing: law enforcement, mobile commerce ("m-commerce"), and biometric access control applications.
-Our initial efforts have primarily focused on the development of our secure products for the growing m- commerce market, most immediately, a secure mobile electronic smart wallet, the WocketTM.
-Our plan also anticipates that we will use our core biometric facial and voice recognition algorithms to develop security applications both cloud based and locally hosted that can be used for corporations (industrial uses, such as enterprise computer networks) as well as individuals (consumer uses, such as smart phones, tablets or personal computers).
+We have three distinct lines of business that we are currently pursuing: mobile commerce ("m-commerce"), law enforcement and biometric access control applications.
+Our initial efforts have primarily focused on the development of our secure products for the growing m- commerce market, most immediately, a secure mobile electronic smart wallet.
+WocketTM is a smart wallet, the next evolution in smart devices following the smart phone and smart watch, designed to protect your identity and replace all the cards in your wallet, with no smart phone required.
+WocketTM works anywhere credit cards are accepted and only works with your biometric stamp of approval.
+Credit, debit, ATM, loyalty, gift, ID, membership, insurance, ticket, emergency, medical, business, contacts, coupon, and virtually any card can be protected on WocketTM.
+More than 10,000 cards, records, coupons, etc. and 100 voice commands can also be stored on WocketTM.

+Our plan also anticipates that we will use our core biometric facial and voice recognition algorithms to develop security applications (both cloud based and locally hosted) that can be used for corporations (industrial uses, such as enterprise computer networks) as well as individuals (consumer uses, such as smart phones, tablets or personal computers).
 Finally, our plan calls for a suite of high level security products and facial recognition applications that can be utilized by law enforcement, the defense industry, and the U.S. Department of Homeland Security.

 We believe that our MobileBioTM products, together with our biometric security solutions, will provide distinct advantages within these markets by improving mobile security.
 Currently most mobile devices continue to be protected simply by questions that a user asks, and PIN numbers.
 This security methodology is easily duplicated on another device, and can be easily spoofed or hacked.
 Nxt-ID's biometric security paradigm is Dynamic Pairing Codes (DPC).
 DPC are a new, proprietary method to secure users, devices, accounts, locations and servers over any communication media by sharing key identifiers, including biometric-enabled identifiers, between end-points by passing dynamic pairing codes (random numbers) between end-points to establish sessions and/or transactions without exposing identifiers or keys.
-The current security breaches of personal credit card data raises serious concerns among consumers about the safety of their money.
+The recent high-level breaches of personal credit card data raises serious concerns among consumers about the safety of their money.
 These consumers are also resistant to letting technology companies learn even more about their personal purchasing habits.